aryan-1311/Depth_tracking/README.md

      - `camera_params_file`: Path to camera parameters JSON file (default: `None`).

 3. **Execute the Script**:

-   - Run the main script:
+   - Navigate to the folder in a terminal and run:
      ```bash
      python run.py
      ```
    - The system will:
      - Load the specified models.
      - Process the input video or webcam feed.
      - Display three windows: **Object Detection**, **Depth Map**, and **3D Object Detection** (with BEV if enabled).
      - Save the output video to the specified `output_path`.

 4. **Interact with the Program**:
    - Press `q` or `Esc` to exit the program.
    - The output video will be saved to the specified path upon exit.

 ### Example Commands

 - **Process a video file**:
   - Edit `run.py` to set `source = "path/to/video.mp4"` and `output_path = "output.mp4"`, then run:
     ```bash
     python run.py
     ```

 - **Use webcam**:
   - Ensure `source = 0` in `run.py`, then run:
     ```bash
     python run.py
     ```